 And by droning on your company and product, you’re neither providing any value nor helping your prospects.

-So, instead of making your email all about you and your product, try to shift your perspective and ditch the “me, me, me” hard-sell approach.Â
+So, instead of making your email all about you and your product, try to shift your perspective and ditch the “me, me, me” hard-sell approach.

-I’d offer them a couple of useful reads for starters.
+It’s always a good idea to start a conversation by mentioning your prospects’ pain points and suggest a couple of solutions.
+Offer them a couple of useful reads for starters.
 And that’s how you get the conversation going.

 6. Your Copy Is Riddled With Mistakes